piotrwitek/react-redux-typescript-guide/docs/markdown/1_react.md

 ## Redux Connected Components

 ### Caveat with `bindActionCreators`
 **If you try to use `connect` or `bindActionCreators` explicitly and want to type your component callback props as `() => void` this will raise compiler errors.
-I happens because `bindActionCreators` typings will not map the return type of action creators to `void`, due to a current TypeScript limitations.**
+It happens because `bindActionCreators` typings will not map the return type of action creators to `void`, due to a current TypeScript limitations.**

 A decent alternative I can recommend is to use `() => any` type, it will work just fine in all possible scenarios and should not cause any typing problems whatsoever.
 All the code examples in the Guide with `connect` are also using this pattern.